ajiiisai/booru-rs/README.md

     .blacklist_tag(GelbooruRating::Explicit.to_string())
     .get()
     .await
-    .expect("There was an error retrieveng posts from the API");
+    .expect("There was an error retrieving posts from the API");
 ```